Find out the .30-06 ammo that gets the more than century-old cartridge shooting with the best of them.

 More than 100-years and still going strong, the .30-06 Springfield is doing something right.
 The legendary cartridge has gone from warhorse to match champion to big-game hunting standard, leaving a trail of success little other rifle fodder can match.
 Maybe the 7mm Mauser—maybe.

-An untarnished crown, knowing riflemen will keep the .30-caliber on its throne for the foreseeable future.
+An untarnished crown, riflemen will keep the .30-caliber on its throne for the foreseeable future.
 Especially given the ammunition advancements of recent decades.
 At no time in the history of metallic cartridges have shooters enjoyed better propellent, projectiles and primers—not to mention damn uniform cases.
 Even the cheap stuff is leaps and bounds better than premium options of a generation ago, making for a golden age of shooting.

 Have no doubt, long-in the tooth as it is, .30-06 ammo has benefited from these technological surges every bit as much as the ever so trendy metrics.

 While the Springfield is at once one of the most versatile, forgiving and rewarding cartridges to handload, there’s also a slew of good factory-loaded ammunition available if you don’t happen to have a reloading bench.
 And .30-06 ammo runs the gamut, from bone-crushing big-game medicine to hair-splitting match competitor.
-All you need do is find the option makes your rifle sing.
+All you need do is find the option to make your rifle sing.

 Making A List